starasking/Notes/all_about_boosting.rst

   * To test, run each training learner
       * Each learner votes on the output, take majority
       * For regression: each regressor predicts, take average
-  * Notes for Some complexity control: harder for each to memorize data
-      * Doesn't work for linear models (e.g. linear regression)
-      * Perceptrons OK (linear + threshold = nonlinear)

 Purpose: reduce overfitting